The Update Cache is a special folder that stores update installation files. Continue reading to discover how to purge the Windows Update Cache.

 - Clear windows update cache

-- Disable windows updates windows 7
+- Disable windows update windows 7 > Guide

 - How to change Windows 10's default photo viewer?